The effect of relativistic precession on light curves of tidal disruption events: Numerical simulations

 We set a two-dimensional spherical $(r,\theta)$ domain spanning radial and polar extensions of $(r_\text{t},100r_\text{t})$ and $(0,180^{\circ})$, respectively.
 It is important to remark that the radial extension only refers to the initial state of the domain, as the moving-mesh aspect of the code will follow the expansion of the fluid.
 The density distribution is initialised to the precessed tidal stream following the analytical model presented in Section~\ref{sec:tdemodel}.
 This is determined by the properties of the black hole: $M_\text{h}$, and $a_\text{h}$; of the star: $m_*$ and $R_*$; and of the stellar orbit: $\beta$, $e$, and $i$.
 Once we have calculated the structure of the stellar stream as a set of ellipses until an intersection is found, we estimate the density within the stream assuming that the amount of mass at a given location is proportional to the free-fall timescale at such a location.
 We assumed that the stream has a cylindrical shape, whose radius is calculated using equation~\ref{eq:radius}.
 Then, we normalise the density distribution so that the total mass in the stream is equivalent to $0.5(1-f_\text{m})m_*$.
 Then, we integrate it in the azimuthal direction in order to be able to represent it in the two-dimensional domain.
 However, the complex geometry of the problem and the lack of symmetry complicates the choice of the direction of the symmetry axis.
 Based on our tests, we have chosen the axis depending on every model, so that the density structure is located as close as possible to the direction $\theta=90^{\circ}$.
 By doing so, we avoid the presence of numerical artifacts close to the symmetry axis as the density structure is as far as possible from it.
 In particular, this choice allows us to simulate both the low and high inclination cases, since other choices, e.g. the axis aligned with the initial orbital angular momentum or the black hole spin direction, part of the structure will inevitably be at the poles.

 The stream is considered to be at rest with a low thermal pressure (temperature of $T=10^3~\text{K}$) and low radiation energy density ($E_\text{r}=10^{-16}~\text{erg}~\text{cm}^{-3}$).
 The empty regions of the domain, i.e. where the stream did not pass, are filled with material with very low density, thermal pressure, and radiation energy density, so that they have negligible effect on the wind and luminosity injected as boundary conditions (see Section~\ref{sec:bcs}).
 Fig.~\ref{fig:ics} presents four examples of the initial density distribution for different parameters.
-Notice that the stream is confined to the orbital plane if the black hole mass is small, the stellar orbit and black hole spin are roughly aligned, or if the black hole spin is small (see equations~\ref{eq:press1}-\ref{eq:press7}).
+Notice that the stream is confined to the orbital plane if the black hole mass is small, the stellar orbit and black hole spin are roughly aligned (see equations~\ref{eq:press1}-\ref{eq:press7}).
+This is also the case if the black hole spin is smaller unless both inclination and black hole mass are large (see Appendix~\ref{sec:app}).
 On the other hand, if the inclination is nonzero and the black hole is more massive the precession takes the stream out of the orbital plane, which causes its spread over a larger solid angle (see midle and bottom right-hand side panels of Fig.~\ref{fig:ics}).